Joshua Tree, California

 And the night sky at Joshua Tree?
 It’s incredible!

 Due to Joshua trees being somewhat short and stubby, you get an unobstructed view of the night sky.
-And it’s far enough from the nearest big city that on a clear night it’s guaranteed you’ll see the Milky Way along with about a gazillion of stars.
+And it’s far enough from the nearest big city that on a clear night it’s guaranteed you’ll see the Milky Way along with about a gazillion stars.
+Find out more about stargazing in Joshua Tree.

 Tips on visiting Joshua Tree National Park: